omkar-shelke25/ckad-killercoda/Secrets-Management/intro.md

-# Kubernetes Secrets Challenge
+# Kubernetes NetworkPolicy Challenge

-Welcome to the Kubernetes Secrets management scenario.
-You'll work with a banking application deployment that needs security improvements.
+Welcome to the Kubernetes NetworkPolicy scenario.
+You’ll configure traffic rules for a workload that exposes multiple ports, ensuring that different sources are allowed access only to their designated ports.

-Click **Start Scenario** to begin!
+Click **Start Scenario** to begin.